aridjayarecipes/cutesrecipes.web.app/content/post/2173-steps-to-make-perfect-100-meat-treats-for-dogs-and-cats.md

 1. Prepare  rosemary

-Can a little reward from the table or getting into Mom or Dad's stuff really hurt your dog?
+Can a little reward from the table or getting into Mom or Dad&#39;s stuff really hurt your dog?
 Some foods are downright dangerous for dogs -- and some of these common foods may surprise you.
-Dog treats aren't ideal nutrition for cats, but they won't do harm.
+Dog treats aren&#39;t ideal nutrition for cats, but they won&#39;t do harm.
 I was actually concerned about this some years ago, when I A cat and a dog have highly different dietary needs, and while cat treats are already not great for them, you should at least stick with the correct treats for the correct species.

 <!--inarticleads2-->